aws/aws-kms-xksproxy-api-spec/spec/xks_proxy_api_spec.md

 * Version 22 (Aug 19, 2022):
     * Changed how KMS reports access denied and invalid ciphertext errors from the proxy, both of these are now reported as KMSInvalidStateException.
     * Added a new entry for ThrottlingException in the error codes section.
 This provides a mechanism for the proxy to implement back pressure on a caller when the request rate is too high.
 Added a corresponding entry in the table of KMS exceptions.
 Mentioned that an XKS proxy may implement independent request quotas on each path prefix and respond with a ThrottlingException if that quota is exceeded.
+ * Version 23 (Sep 12, 2022):
+    * The XKS proxy may include an optional errorMessage in the JSON body when reporting an API failure.
+    * Updated the text of error messages KMS reports to its callers for various exceptions.